jbee/lusid/README.md

 ```

 ## Modes
+Five standard modes are included:

+* `MIXED`: uses upper and lower case letters and digits
+* `UPPER`: uses upper case letters and digits
+* `LOWER`: uses lower case letters and digits
+* `XSAFE`: uses upper and lower consonants and digits (safest when trying to avoid words)
+* `SHAPE`: uses upper and lower letters and digits that cannot be easily confused visually

+It is also easy to create further user defined modes.

-The below table demonstrates IDs the different `Mode`s with minimum length 6:
+The below table demonstrates IDs using the different `Mode`s with minimum length 6:
 ```
  Value   MIXED   UPPER   LOWER   XSAFE   SHAPE